xianniu-plus/xianniu-plus/docs/en-US/guide/ssr.md

 ## Teleports

-[Teleport](https://vuejs.org/guide/scaling-up/ssr.html#teleports) is used internally by multiple components in Element Plus (eg. ElDialog, ElDrawer, ElTooltip, ElDropdown, ElSelect, ElDatePicker ...), so special handling is required during SSR.
+[Teleport](https://vuejs.org/guide/scaling-up/ssr.html#teleports) is used internally by multiple components in Xianniu Plus (eg. ElDialog, ElDrawer, ElTooltip, ElDropdown, ElSelect, ElDatePicker ...), so special handling is required during SSR.

 ### Render the Teleport on the mount